zeruhur/fiction_engine_framework/foundation/thresholds_rpg.md

 When several characters act together toward one intent, make one roll for the shared attempt.

-Before rolling, establish:

-* who is most exposed
-* what each character is contributing
-* what success changes
-* what failure threatens
+Before rolling, the fiction should be clear enough to answer: who is most at risk, what each person is actually doing, and what will change if it goes wrong.
+If it is not clear, describe it first.

 The result affects the group according to the fiction.